iteal/wormpose/docs/source/tierpsy.rst

 **Limitations**

+Please use the option "extract timestamp" in tierpsy so that the field "timestamp/raw" is set in the hdf5 file.
+The configuration without the timestamp is not currently supported in WormPose.
-For Tierpsy files with several worms per file, WormPose will only load one worm, the one with the smallest index.
+For Tierpsy files with several worm indexes per file, WormPose will only load one worm, the one with the smallest index.

 **Troubleshooting**